 Using the content analysis of the definitions, the characteristics inherent in smart learning were identified.
 They also suggested ways to introduce and use the characteristics of smart learning in higher education.
 In the sections of the first chapter, the criteria and methods for assessing the level of intelligence of the training program are developed.
 Of course, in order to call learning smart, it is not necessary to apply the entire set of the proposed characteristics, but the author believes that to identify the smartness of a particular training program, one of the attributes must be present.
 In total, the study identified two main attributes: Integration of high-tech devices and electronic technologies and Self-learning.
-It is on Self-learning that the author of the dissertation focused his attention.
+It is on Self-learning that the author of the master's thesis focused his attention.
 As Self-learning, the paper considers Olympiads, competitions, conferences, master classes and forums, which are covered by the term extracurricular activities.
 Self-learning occupies an important place in the context of smart learning and affects the educational process of students, which the author confirms in the theoretical part and plans to confirm in the empirical part when collecting data.

-2. OLYMPIADS.
-COMPETITIONS, CONFERENCES AND FORUMS AS A FORM OF SELF-STUDY (OR EXTRACURRICULAR ACTIVITY OF THE STUDENT) AND METHODS OF TRANSMITTING INFORMATION ABOUT EXTRACURRICULAR ACTIVITIES BETWEEN STAKEHOLDERS IN THE FIELD OF HIGHER EDUCATION
+2. EXTRACURRICULAR ACTIVITY OF THE STUDENT AND METHODS OF TRANSMITTING INFORMATION IN THE FIELD OF HIGHER EDUCATION

 2.1.
-Identification of stakeholders in the learning processes, their needs from higher education
+Stakeholders in the learning processes

 In order to understand how information flows move in the educational environment, including in the field of higher education, it is necessary to identify a number of parties that are directly involved and interested in the learning processes, which in one way or another are the senders and recipients of information, whose interests are taken into account in the organizational and training processes, on the needs of which the higher education system is based and the sphere is focused.

 While creating a favorable environment for the development of new approaches, including in learning processes, it is extremely important to understand for whom certain innovations are introduced, who is responsible for them for their implementation and successful functioning, what they will give in the final result and who is interested in this result.
 To explore issues related to smart learning, the journal Smart Learning Environments was created in 2014.
 This journal is supported by the National Engineering Laboratory of Cyber Learning and Intelligent Technology and the Institute of Intelligent Learning of Beijing Normal University.
 For this master's thesis, the journal is of great scientific value, since it contains the best articles of world authors, and most importantly, the points of view of various stakeholders in the learning processes are highlighted.
 It is crucial to help the various smart learning environments stakeholders better understand each other's role in the overall educational process and how they can support each other.